Slingsby, North Yorkshire: Amenities

 A school was built on The Green in 1860 and is still in use.
 It is a Grade II listed building.
 In front of the building is a traditional Maypole.
 The primary school is within the catchment area for Malton School for secondary education.

 The village has numerous small to medium size businesses.
 There are two camping sites, one near the old railway line and the other on Green Dike Lane.
-There is a public house in the village.
+The Grapes public house lies in the village.
 The village is served by the bus route between Malton and Helmsley.

 There is a sports club in the village that provides for football, tennis, bowling and cricket.
 Slingsby Football Club competes in the Beckett League.